 How to get to Mezzano di Primiero

 It takes about one hour and a half to drive to Mezzano di Primiero from Trento.
-I honestly do not recommend attempting to get there via public transportation as this will require multiple changes and a trip that will last no less than 4 hours!
+Public transport isn’t really an option – it requires multiple changes and a trip that will last no less than 4 hours!

-I actually walked to Mezzano di Primiero from Fiera di Primiero, a nearby slightly bigger town.
-It’s a pleasant walk of about 3.5 km that should take you around 40 minutes – all of them downhill and offering breathtaking views of the valley and the surrounding mountains.
+You can also walk to Mezzano di Primiero from Fiera di Primiero, a nearby slightly bigger town.
+It’s a pleasant walk of about 3.5 km (2.2miles) that should take you around 40 minutes – all of them downhill and offering breathtaking views of the valley and the surrounding mountains.

 Where to stay, eat and drink in Primiero Valley

-I didn’t actually stayed in Mezzano di Primiero during my trip to Primiero Valley, but opted for the slightly larger Fiera di Primiero, which has more accommodation and dining options.
-It’s a pleasant town with a river flowing through it – I recommend a walk along the river for splendid sunset views!
+You are actually better off staying in nearby Fiera di Primiero, which has more accommodation and dining options.
+It’s a pleasant town with a river flowing through it – go for a walk along the river for splendid sunset views!

 One of the best places in town is Hotel Isolabella, which has comfortable, modern music themed rooms with gorgeous mountain views.
-The hotel has a bar where you can get a drink and, as most in the region, prices of the stay typically include dinner and breakfast.
+The hotel has a bar where you can get a drink and, as most in the region, the price includes dinner and breakfast.
 There also is a spa – perfect to relax after a day of hiking in the Dolomites.

-If you are set on staying in Mezzano di Primiero, I have found a lovely small bed and breakfast called Affittacamere Al Pian, with rooms decorated in the traditional local style and all having beautiful mountain views.
+If you are set on staying in Mezzano di Primiero, opt for a small bed and breakfast called Affittacamere Al Pian, with rooms decorated in the traditional local style and all having beautiful mountain views.

-If you are looking for a good budget friendly meal in town make sure to head to Il Caminetto, which has an incredible array of pizze all crafted using fresh ingredients – from the classic margherita to all those that use local cheese.
+If you are looking for a good budget friendly meal in town make sure to head to Il Caminetto: it serves pizza prepared using fresh, local ingredients – from the classic margherita to all those that use local cheese.
 They even have lactose free mozzarella and vegan options.

-Make sure to accompany your pizza with a Bionoc beer – it’s a tiny local brewery located in Mezzano that crafts fabulous beers.
+Make sure to accompany your pizza with a Bionoc beer – it’s a tiny local brewery in Mezzano.
 They offer beer tasting tours, but make sure to book in advance!

 Are you spending some time in Trentino?
 Make sure to check out my other posts on the region: